rannerboy/corona-transition2/README.md

 The overriding functions offer the same basic parameter list as the overridden ones, so you can use them exactly like you did with the original transition library.

-The only transition functions that has not yet been overridden is from() which is still completely unaffected by transition2.
+The only transition function that has not yet been overridden is from() which is still completely unaffected by transition2.
 --]]
 local transitionTo = transition.to(displayObject, {